 MoneySuperMarket – Average: £470 a year – MoneySuperMarket’s average is close to ABI’s so it’s fair to assume it also covers all types of car insurance and all drivers.
 It says its figure comes from “MoneySuperMarket data” for March to May 2016.

-Because it acts a comparison site for dozens of insurers it is likely to have a lot of information about quotes for UK consumers.
-However, it’s worth noting that not all insurers appear on their site, for example, Direct Line does not feature on comparison sites.
+Because it acts as a comparison site for dozens of insurers it is likely to have a lot of information about quotes for UK consumers.
+However, it’s worth noting that not all insurers appear on their site.
+For example, Direct Line does not feature on comparison sites.

 The figure is part of its Car Insurance Price Index, which began in 2006 and is the most comprehensive analysis of car insurance pricing in the UK, according to Confused.
 It is published every three months and looks at more than four million car insurance quotes, presumably generated on Confused.com.

 The index is useful because it breaks down the data by categories such as age, gender and location.
-For example, its most recent study says a 17-year-old pays £2,083 on average for comprehensive cover and a 51-year-old pays £652.
-It also says prices have increased £109 on average year on year.
+For example, its most recent study says a 17-year-old pays £2,112 on average for comprehensive cover and a 66-year-old pays £451.
+It also says prices have increased £95 on average year on year.